United Baptist Church (Newport, Rhode Island): 17th century

 Around 1638 Roger Williams founded the First Baptist Church in America in nearby Providence, after being exiled from Massachusetts in 1636.
-In 1638 John Clarke, a minister, from Great Britain, started leading worship in nearby Portsmouth, Rhode Island (Newport County) after he and his congregation were exiled from Massachusetts after disagreements with the Puritan leadership.
+In 1638 John Clarke, a General Baptist minister and physician from England, started leading services in nearby Portsmouth, Rhode Island (Newport County) after he, Williams and other Puritans were exiled from Massachusetts after disagreements with the Congregationalist leadership.

-By 1644 Clarke's group moved to Newport where the current church was founded and the first meeting house was constructed at Green's End within that same year, which was the first church building of any denomination in the colony.
-The congregation used the building until 1708 when the first meeting house in Newport was constructed on Tanner Street in Newport on the corner of Calendar Avenue, adjacent to the cemetery, which was established on land donated by Clarke.
+By 1644 Clarke's group moved to Newport where the current church was founded and the first building was constructed at Green's End within that same year, which was the first church building of any denomination in the colony.
+The congregation used the building until 1708 when the first church building in Newport was constructed on Tanner Street in Newport on the corner of Calendar Avenue, adjacent to the cemetery, which was established on land donated by Clarke.
 In addition to Clarke, Obadiah Holmes and John Crandall were active in the leadership of the church in the seventeenth century.

-In 1656, while Clarke was in England — advocating for the Colony's royal charter and religious liberty — a group of congregants broke off from the church to found the Second Baptist Church in Newport, which followed Six Principle Baptist (Arminian) principles in contrast to Clarke's more Calvinist theology.
-(Second Baptist would eventually reunite with First Baptist in 1946, hence its present name.)
+In 1656, while Clarke was in England — advocating for the Colony's royal charter and religious liberty — a group of congregants seceded from the church to found the Second Baptist Church in Newport, becoming the Six Principle Baptists (Second Baptist would eventually reunite with First Baptist in 1946, hence its present name).

 In December 1671, two members of the church — Samuel and Tacy Hubbard — withdrew and joined with Stephen Mumford, a Seventh Day Baptist (SDB) from England, and others.
 Their new congregation was the first SDB church in America.

 18th century

 From 1731 to 1748 John Callendar, a prominent clergyman and author, served as pastor of the church.
-In 1737 Hezekiah Carpenter and Josiah Lyons donated the current land on Spring Street for a meeting house which was constructed that year.
+In 1737 Hezekiah Carpenter and Josiah Lyons donated the current land on Spring Street for the chapel which was constructed that year.

 19th century

-The current meeting house was constructed as a replacement in 1846, and the earlier building was eventually moved, then demolished.
+The current chapel was constructed as a replacement in 1846, and the earlier building was eventually moved, then demolished.